Flight 93 Memorial

 In the spring of 2020, the world ended (metaphorically speaking)…it still feels surreal…COVID…I feel like it became a punchline…of the worst joke EVER! 😝 So many people lost income and jobs to the Pandemic (I did), and so many lost their livelihoods.
 So many people had their lives abruptly changed and for some things may never fully return to normal…

 We were lucky out here in South Dakota.
 We never had any real, state-wide mandates (masks or otherwise).
 Most people were good about wearing masks during the height of the Pandemic.
 (You still see people wearing them occasionally.
-I still wear them frequently for work but that’s because I work with people who are very high risk who also live and spend time in community settings.)
+I still wear them sometimes for work but that’s because I work with people who are very high risk who also live and spend time in community settings.)

 I am still awed at how a minuscule event in one corner of the world could shut the entire globe down…